pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - Example: Lambda concurrent executions
 - Helps you know if you need to request a quota increase or shutdown resources before limit is reached

-### Alternative: Trusted Advisor %252B CW Alarms
+### Alternative: Trusted Advisor CW Alarms
 - Limited number of Service Limits checks in Trusted Advisor (~50)
 - Trusted Advisor publishes its check results to CloudWatch

-### `👀` For each production EC2 instance, create an `Amazon CloudWatch alar`m for Status `Check Failed: System`.
+### `👀` For each production EC2 instance, create an `Amazon CloudWatch alarm` for Status `Check Failed: System`.
 Set the alarm action to `recover the EC2 instance`.
 Configure the alarm notification to be published to an Amazon Simple Notification Service (Amazon SNS) topic.

 ``Explanation``: By creating a `CloudWatch alarm` for Status `Check Failed: System`, you can` automate the recovery task of EC2 instances` (`stop, terminate, reboot, or recover your Amazon EC2 instances`).
 When the system health check fails for an EC2 instance, the alarm will be triggered and perform the configured action to recover the instance.
 This eliminates the need for manual intervention.
 Additionally, configuring the alarm to publish notifications to an SNS topic allows you to receive notifications whenever a system health check fails.